-The Cuisinart Combo Steam and Convection Toaster oven gives you the best of all worlds.
-It has steam you can inject into whatever your baking, and when you don’t want to bake with it, it offers you a variety of toasting options too.
+Some toaster ovens give you the best of all worlds.
+They have steam you can inject into whatever you are baking or convection setting so you can bake like you would with your oven.
+When you don’t want to bake with your toaster oven, it offers you a variety of toasting options too.

-Every kitchen needs a coffee maker, kettle, or espresso machine.
-I have a full coffee bar in my kitchen, and it’s one thing I’ve never regretted setting up.
+Every kitchen needs a coffee maker or espresso machine.
+A kettle is very useful too.
+I have a full coffee bar my kitchen, and it’s one thing I’ve never regretted setting up.
 When everything you need for coffee is right where you need it, every morning starts off great.